lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/amazonLocker/README.md

 ![img_2.png](img_2.png)

+R2: One or more items can be contained in one order.
+An order will be placed in a package before the delivery.

 Notification

 The notification is sent to the customer when an order is shipped.
 A Notification class has a customerId, orderId, and lockerId that specify the customer to whom the notification has to be sent, against the order the notification has to be sent, and the locker where the order has arrived, respectively.
 Moreover, this class contains a 6-digit code to open the locker

 ![img_3.png](img_3.png)

+R5: When the order package is delivered to the locker location specified by the customer, a 6-digit code will be sent to the customer to open the locker.

 Package and locker package